Nour110/PTSD_Project/treatment_model/README.md

 # Assumptions made for the model #

-These are the assumptions of our model:
+These are the assumptions of the model:

 First, and probably most importantly, we will not consider the risk for revictimization and retraumatization.
 Additionally, PTSD can be totally debilitating but we will assume that every person in our model has the capacity to adhere to treatment if they choose to.
 We will not consider comorbidities.